 WECS Height: The distance between the ground (at a normal grade) and the highest point of the WECS, as measured from the ground (at a normal grade), plus the length by which the rotor blade on a horizontal mounted WECS exceeds the structure which supports the rotor and blades (normally, the tower).
 Or put another way, the distance between the ground (at a normal grade) and highest point of the WECS (being the tip of the blade, when the blade in the full vertical position).

 Wind Park: One or more WECS placed upon one or more contiguous lots or parcels with the intent to sell or provide electricity to a utility or for resale at retail or wholesale on the electric transmission grid.
-Although the WECS within a Wind Park may or may not be owned by the owner of the property or properties within the Wind Park, the Wind Park shall consist of all the lots and parcels located within the Township that are in whole or in part within a radius of 2,000 feet from the bases of any and all WECS within the Wind Park, unless the Township expressly provides in the special use permit that the applicant may use a smaller radius or that any properties may be excluded from the Wind Park.
+Although the WECS within a Wind Park may or may not be owned by the owner of the property or properties within the Wind Park, the Wind Park shall consist of all the lots and parcels located within the Township that are in whole or in part within a radius of 2,000 feet from the bases of any and all WECS within the Wind Park, unless the Township expressly provides in the special use permit that the applicant, owner, or operator may use a smaller radius or that any properties may be excluded from the Wind Park.
 If the Township Board permits any properties within the approved radius to be excluded from the Wind Park, then such properties shall be treated for all purposes as outside the Wind Park under this Ordinance.

 SECTION 2.
 Amendment to Article Three, Section 312, Permitted Uses, AG District: Zoning Ordinance Article Three, Section 312, Permitted Uses, is amended to add “Small WECS for on-site service only” as special uses in the Agricultural Enterprise District and the Rural Residential District.